What is an Investment Property?

 Buy to Let

-The next thing on the list to consider when thinking about ”what is an investment property?’ is buy to let.
+Another method of investment to consider when thinking about ”what is an investment property?’ is buy to let.
 Many think that buy to let is dead.
 Maybe in a traditional sense, yes, but to many, crowdfunding platforms have opened the door (quite literally) to property investment; it’s now more inclusive for everyone.
 By investing in property as a collective and owning part equity, people can now share the risk of the investment and reap the profits from dividends paid out by the HMO.
+The aim is to earn money from the rent and pay back your mortgage (if you have one).
+Once you have paid back your mortgage, you can earn a steady income from the rent.
+There is also a good chance your property will increase in value, depending on its location and the general health of the property market, so you may want to sell it at a later date.

 The decline of traditional buy to let can in part be attributed to increased stamp duty and taxes imposed by the government.
 It has no longer become a feasible means of making a profit, never mind a living!
 But as we are often reminded by the annals of history- where there is a will, there is a way.

 It is important to bear in mind that with any kind of investment (even property) that risk is an inherent factor of the process.
+Your capital is always and risk and your returns may vary.
 Before making any investment, you should first make sure that it fits your own individual criteria.
-For more information read our risk warning.
+To find out more read our risk warning and visit our important information page.